Berlin North–South mainline: Rail services

 In addition, there are a number of less regular services.
 The night train runs between Paris and Berlin-Südkreuz.
 A number of additional Intercity (IC) trains run at the weekend towards Hanover and Cologne as well as to Frankfurt am Main use the route.
 Most of the ICE and IC trains run on these routes, on the other hand, use the Stadtbahn.
 Deutsche Bahn has made relatively little use of the capacity of the four-track line.
 Initially it was planned to run ICE trains from Frankfurt to Südkreuz.
 Those plans came to nothing, however, because there were no equivalent for the maintenance of trains to the Rummelsburg yard that was available for trains on the Stadtbahn that would not require additional expenditure.

 Given the lack of an S-Bahn connection to Berlin Hauptbahnhof in the north-south direction, there was a proposal to use the spare capacity of the north-south mainline for the S-Bahn.
 However, it has now been agreed to build a new S-Bahn line from the northern Ring Bahn to Hauptbahnhof, extending it eventually to Potsdamer Platz.

-After upgrades on the Berlin Dresden railway, the airport express (FEX) is to run through the tunnel.
+Since upgrades on the Berlin Dresden railway, the airport express (FEX) runs through the tunnel.